How to Apply Internal Medicine Residency Program | Department of Internal Medicine | UC Davis Health

 • For more information on International Medical Graduates and Visas, please visit the Graduate Medical Education Office website.

-1. A PTL is valid for 12 months for U.S. or Canadian medical school graduates or 24 months for international medical school graduates only while enrolled in a California ACGME-accredited postgraduate training program.
-The PTL is not renewable.
+• A PTL is valid for 36 months for all United States, Canadian, and international medical school graduates only while enrolled in a California ACGME-accredited postgraduate training program.

-3. The Board may issue a PTL for up to 90 days after a resident has received credit for either 12 or 24 months of Board-approved postgraduate training and continues enrollment in a California ACGME-accredited postgraduate training program.
-If a Physician’s and Surgeon’s License is not obtained by the PTL expiration date, the physician must cease all clinical services in California.
+• If a Physician's and Surgeon's License is not obtained by the PTL expiration date, the physician must cease all clinical services in California.

 The VA requires that all male residents, fellows, and paid employees who are required by law to register for the Selective Service must be able to provide evidence of registration or exemption from registration.
-All of our residents rotate through the Sacramento VA Medical Center as a major teaching site.
+All our residents rotate through the Sacramento VA Medical Center as a major teaching site.
 Thus, we require that applicants have this evidence of registration or exemption if they are going to apply to our program, as they must be able to work at the VA if they match in our program.

 All prospective applicants applying to the UC Davis Internal Medicine Residency Program will be considered per the screening criteria by our Selection Committee utilizing a holistic review; please refer to the application information included on this page for more details.
 Below you will find UC Davis Health and The Office Graduate Medical Education’s policies on employment, benefits and eligible and selection criteria: